dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 # 👓 Proof-of-Concept
 - Console app
 - Will test out string matching on a fixed number of log files first to see the speed of parsing a single log file.
-- May also use POC to compare the performance of `String.contains` and Boyer-Moore.
+- May also use POC to compare the performance of `String.contains` and Boyer-Moore -> **Is this actually needed?
+It seems pretty clear from the articles that using `String.Replace` is the fastest...**

 # 📓 Additional Notes
 This section is just temporary notes + to-dos for me (will delete it from final doc iteration)